lyphtec/MongoSimpleMembership/README.md

 3. If you are using the default "ASP.NET MVC4 Internet" template.
 You must make some changes to AccountController:

-*   Remove the [InitializeSimpleMembership] attribute (this is the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
+*   Remove the [InitializeSimpleMembership] attribute (the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
-    This used by the default SimpleMembershipProvider that needs to initialize the SQL Server.
+    This is used by the default SimpleMembershipProvider that needs to initialize SQL Server.
     Since we are not using SQL Server, this is no longer required.

 *   Make changes to the ExternalLoginConfirmation() method to remove Entity Framework related hooks used by the default SimpleMembershipProvider.